Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Morphisms and protomorphisms

+\begin{lemma} Assume that a black box group\/ $\YY$ encrypts a subgroup\/ $Y$ in a simple group $X$ of Lie type of odd characteristic and of Lie rank $n$.
+Assume also that we know a global exponent $E$ for $\YY$.
+Then there is a Las Vegas algorithm which constructs a black box group $\WW \hookrightarrow \YY$ which encrypts an elementary abelian $2$-group $W \leq Y$ which contains $\Omega(Y)$.
+The algorithm works in probabilistic time polynomial in $l(\YY)$, $\log E$ {\rm (}the global exponent of $\YY${\rm )}, and $n$. \end{lemma}

+\begin{proof} Let $\bx{i}_1$ be an involution produced from a random element in $\YY$ by repeated square and multiply method.
+Then $\YY_1=\CC_\YY(\bx{i}_1)$ is a black box subgroup encrypting a subgroup $Y_1\leq Y$ containing $\Omega(Y)$.
+Now, let $\bx{i}_2$ be a string encrypting an involution different from $\bx{i}_1$ produced by $\YY_1$, then similarly $\YY_2=\CC_{\YY_1}(\bx{i}_2)$ is a black box subgroup encrypting a subgroup $Y_2\leq Y_1$ containing $\Omega(Y)$.
+Continuing in this way, we descend to a black box subgroup $\ZZ \hookrightarrow \YY$ encrypting an abelian group $Z$ containing $\Omega(Y)$.
+Now, by using the black box group $\ZZ$, we construct the involutions in $\ZZ$ as described in Section \ref{sec:centralizerofprotoinvolution}.
+Finally, we use these involutions and bounds from \cite[pp. 192--193]{Pomerance2002} to construct a generating set in a black box subgroup $\WW\hookrightarrow \YY$ which encrypts an elementary abelian subgroup containing $\Omega(Y)$.

-If $G$ is a simple group of Lie type of odd characteristic and of Lie rank $n$, the length of chains of centralizers is bounded by a polynomial in its Lie rank (and in any case their centralizer chains are not longer than chains of subgroups in $G$), giving a crude upper bound of $\log |G|$.
-Also, elements of even order (hence involutions) in Lie groups of odd characteristic are abundant by \cite{isaacs95.139}.
-Therefore in this particular situation the process quickly produces a subgroup $\YY_l$ which contains $x$ and has the property that all involutions in $\YY_l$ belong to $Z(\YY_l)$ and therefore (taken together with the identity element) form an elementary abelian $2$-subgroup $\ZZ$.
-Since $x \in \ZZ$, it can be identified in $\ZZ$ by testing every possibility.
-These crude estimates show that the reification procedure works in probabilistic time polynomial in $|\ZZ|$ and $\log E$, where $E$ is the global exponent of $\XX$.
+If $X$ is a simple group of Lie type of odd characteristic, then the length of chains of centralizers of involutions is bounded by a polynomial in its Lie rank, giving a crude upper bound of $\log |X|$.
+Since elements of even order (hence involutions) in $X$ are abundant by \cite{isaacs95.139} and the number of involutions in $Z(Y)$ is bounded by a polynomial in the Lie rank of $X$, the process quickly produces a desired black box subgroup $\WW \hookrightarrow \YY$. \end{proof}

+Since $\bx{a}$ is a string which encrypts an involution in an elementary abelian group in $Z(Y)$, it belongs to an elementary abelian group $\WW$ constructed in Lemma \ref{lm:locating-central-involution}; after that, $\bx{a}$ can be identified by testing every possibility in $\WW$.
+These crude estimates show that the reification procedure works in probabilistic time polynomial in $l(\XX)$, $\log E$ (where $E$ is the global exponent of $\XX$) and $|W|$.

-In this paper, reification of involutions is applied to $\so_3(\bF)$ in odd characteristic, where proper centralizers are abelian or dihedral, and where $\ZZ$ is at most of order $4$, making the implementation of the procedure pretty fast.
+In this paper, reification of involutions is applied to $\so_3(\bF)$ in odd characteristic.
+In this case, centralizers of involutions at the subsequent stages of the algorithm are either dihedral or abelian, and the black box subgroup $\WW$ in the statement of Lemma \ref{lm:locating-central-involution} has order at most 4.
+Hence the procedure, in this case, is pretty fast.

-More generally, if $G$ is a simple group of Lie type and odd characteristic, then the computation of $Z(C_{\XX}(\varphi))$ can be done in time polynomial in $\log E$ only by the technique of the analysis of centralizers of involutions developed in \cite{suko03,suko04,suko02}; details of the enhanced procedure will be published elsewhere, they are not needed in this paper.